 It seems to be in chapter four where Vic first starts to get really excited, informing us of the wonders of Postcard Records, Fast Product and Pop Aural and their associated bands.
 Perhaps he knows some of the people involved.
 At last record companies were being set up here to rival London.
 But why they were short lived is glossed over.
 He indicates that these record companies were of merit - successful dare I say.
 What was it that stopped them surviving?
 What was it that they did not have that the 'London' record companies had, companies that did survive and last?
 Vic has no answer to this and does not even ask the question.

 In the third paragraph from the end he informs us that 'punk' started out as a working-class phenomenon but ended up being saturated by middle class kids and art school drop outs.
 Really?
 Like who for example?
 How very convenient that this was where it 'ended up' - with presumably that lowest form of life on Planet Earth - the art school drop out.
 How does he reach this conclusion without hearing this art school drop out music?
-He must have heard these middle class kids to reach this conclusion so they must have achieved at least some kind of audio maifestation.
+He must have heard these middle class kids to reach this conclusion so they must have achieved at least some kind of audio manifestation and therefore they could be named.
 These kids are not just the only kids in the book, they are the only people in the book who do not have names.
 Infamy I suppose.
 Are they 'kids' because they are middle class?
 No one else in the book is described as a 'kid'.
 So who are they?
 I wonder if he means people who dropped out of their course at Art School, or people who completed it but to whom this label can still be applied to them for the rest of their lives in the way that the label Scottish Artist can be applied to those he favours.
 This is classic inverted snobbery.
 Does Vic thinks that Art Schools should be closed, especially if they create drop outs?
 How could anybody any good come from Art School?
 Oops the Rezillos did.
 But they were alright weren't they.
 They didn't drop out.
 They kept to Vic's rules.
 You must never drop out.
 You must conform just like The Rezillos, or did they conform more as The Revillos?
 Vic will know.
 All others from Art school or perhaps any form of further education should be sent, metaphorically speaking, doon t'pit shouldn't they?
-This is the kind of inverted snobbery you get from those so heavily invested in what they perceive as the moral high ground that they must do all they can to keep the working-class working-class or they would lose their investment.
+This is the kind of inverted snobbery you get from those so heavily invested in what they perceive as the moral high ground that they must do all they can to keep the working-class working class or they would lose their investment.
 You won't get a definition of what Vic thinks working-class is in his book.
 Does he mean people who work for a living, for example doctors, surgeons, airline pilots, farmers, bus drivers, postmen, fishermen, lawyers, advocates, artists, DJ's, teachers, nurses etc etc etc?
 Or does he only mean some people who work for a living who pass some test that suits Vic?
 Does he mean people who, whatever occupation they have, encumber any children they have with the label working-class whatever occupation their children have in order to make a living?
 Or does he mean those who do not work for a living are working-class?
 Or does he mean those who vote Tory?
 What is the test?
 I think that if Vic were to be probed further in this area he would reveal some outdated attitudes.
 And yes, I know what I am talking about.
 I spent 18 years as a bus driver in Edinburgh.
 Is that working class?
 Is it up to me to have the answer to that or is it up to Vic and those in his 'class' whatever that may be?
 Does he think working-class is a state of mind entertained by those who do not consider themselves working-class?
-Get out of the comfy studio and your swivel chair and your hi tech controls, and away from your sycophants and their PRS cheques and get doon t'pit yourself Vic.
+Get out of the comfy studio and your swivel chair and your hi tech controls, and away from your sycophants and their PRS royalty cheques and get doon t'pit yourself Vic.
 I hope the pits or t'mills are re-opened just for you.
+I doubt many others will want to work down them again.
 Vic has chosen to bring in the issue of social class so I think it is perfectly reasonable to engage with him about the categorizations he makes.
 I didn't find all that sort of thing going on when I visited the 'Rip It Up' exhibition.

 There are many references to John Peel and how instrumental he was.
 How could that be?
 He was not Scottish.
 He broadcast from 'London' that terrible wicked place that stole so many from Scotland and which had the successful record companies.
 I am reminded in this chapter of the talk from politicians of how they welcome talent from all over the world to settle in Scotland, but I doubt they send an apology to the places of their origin saying 'we are sorry such talented people have left your nation and come to our nation'.
 But when 'Scottish' talent leaves Vic's Scotland, we are invited to think it at least a great shame, if not a great tragedy.
 Pure hypocrisy.